 Every business needs to prepare basic financial statements that summarize its operating results and financial position for a particular period.
-These statements primarily include: income statement, balance sheet and cash flow statement.
+These statements primarily include income statements, balance sheets, and cash flow statements.

 This analysis helps to understand the relationship between various components showcased in each of these statements.
 So, one of the tools commonly used to undertake financial statement analysis is creating comparative financial statements.
 Other techniques include:

 This article talks about Comparative Financial Statements Analysis.
 Hence, let’s understand:

 Preparing Comparative Financial Statements is the most commonly used technique for analyzing financial statements.
 This technique determines the profitability and financial position of a business by comparing financial statements for two or more time periods.
 Hence, this technique is also termed as Horizontal Analysis.
 Typically, the income statements and balance sheets are prepared in a comparative form to undertake such an analysis.

 Furthermore, there is a provision attached to comparing the financial data showcased by such statements.
 This relates to making use of the same accounting principles for preparing each of the comparative statements.
 In case the same accounting principles are not followed to prepare such statements, then the difference must be disclosed in the footnote below.

 - Assets and liabilities of business for the previous year as well as the current year

 - Changes (increase or decrease) in such assets and liabilities over the year both in absolute and relative terms

 Thus, a comparative balance sheet not only gives a picture of the assets and liabilities in different accounting periods.
 It also reveals the extent to which the assets and liabilities have changed during such periods.